-It was his ability to interact with others, to gain their confidence and to be the leader they needed that springboarded his success.
+It was his ability to interact with others, gain their confidence and be the leader they needed that springboarded his success.
 He positively changed the course of United States history and since his death, it has been acknowledged that there has been no other leader in the black community that has had the influence that Dr. King had in social reform.

 Other Interpersonal Intelligent People

 Anne Sullivan (Helen Keller’s teacher)

 Intrapersonal Intelligence (self-smart)